Anthony Ratliff-Williams

 Anthony Ratliff-Williams (born June 17, 1997) is an American football wide receiver.
+He currently plays for the Örebro Black Knights of the Superserien.
 He played college football at North Carolina.

-Early life and high school
+Early life

 Ratliff-WIlliams grew up in Matthews, North Carolina, and attended David W. Butler High School.
 He played quarterback and passed for 1,783 yards and 25 touchdowns while also rushing for 1,200 yards with 16 touchdowns as a senior.
 He was named the 15th best player in North Carolina in the class of 2015 and committed to the University of North Carolina.

 College career

 Ratliff-Williams redshirted his first season at Chapel Hill.
 As a redshirt freshman, he caught three passes for 21 yards.
 As a sophomore, he was named First-Team All-ACC as a returner and Third-Team as an all-purpose back.
 Led the Tar Heels in receptions (35), receiving yards (630) and receiving touchdowns (6).
 Against the Pittsburgh Panthers, Ratliff-Williams threw a TD pass, returned the opening kickoff, and caught the game winning touchdown.
 He threw two touchdowns as a sophomore.
 As a junior, he caught 42 passes for 689 and two TDs.
 He declared early for the 2019 NFL Draft.